Perfect Days

-Perfect Days is a 2023 drama film directed by Wim Wenders from a script written by Wenders and Takuma Takasaki.
+Perfect Days is a 2023 Japanese-language drama film directed by Wim Wenders from a script written by Wenders and Takuma Takasaki.
 A co-production between Japan and Germany, the film follows the routine life of Hirayama (Kōji Yakusho), a public toilet cleaner in Tokyo.

 Perfect Days premiered on 23 May 2023 at the 76th Cannes Film Festival, where it competed for the Palme d'Or and won the Prize of the Ecumenical Jury and the Best Actor Award for Kōji Yakusho.
 It was nominated for the Best International Feature Film at the 96th Academy Awards, becoming the first film directed by a non-Japanese filmmaker to be nominated as the Japanese entry.

 Plot

 Hirayama works as a public toilet cleaner for The Tokyo Toilet project in Tokyo's upscale Shibuya district, across town from his modest home in a middle-class neighbourhood east of the Sumida River.
 He repeats his structured, repetitive routine each day, starting at dawn.
 His pride in his work is apparent by its thoroughness and precision.
 He dedicates his free time to his passion for music cassettes, which he listens to in his van to and from work, and to his books (Faulkner, Kōda, Highsmith), which he reads every night before going to sleep.
 His dreams are shown in flickery impressionistic black-and-white sequences at the end of every day.
 Hirayama is also fond of trees and spends time gardening and photographing trees.
 He eats a sandwich every day in the shade under trees in the grounds of a shrine, and takes film photos of their branches and leaves and the 'Komorebi' (木漏れ日) – sunlight filtered by the leaves.
-Hirayama’s love of trees is contrasted with the repeated appearance of the Tokyo Skytree during his drives and bike rides through the city.
+Hirayama's love of trees is contrasted with the repeated appearance of the Tokyo Skytree during his drives and bike rides through the city.

 Hirayama's young assistant, Takashi, is often late, loud, and not as thorough.
 One day, a young woman named Aya calls on Takashi at the toilet he is cleaning, so he hurries to finish.
 He tries to leave with Aya, but his motorbike will not start, so he persuades Hirayama to let him use his van.
 When Aya says Takashi can stay with her as she works at a girls bar, he complains that he is broke.
 Unbeknownst to Hirayama, Takashi slips Hirayama's Patti Smith tape into Aya's purse.
 Takashi talks Hirayama into going into a shop to get some of his cassettes appraised.
 When Takashi discovers they are valuable, he urges Hirayama to sell but Hirayama refuses, giving him some cash so he can take Aya out.
 When Hirayama runs out of fuel, he is forced to sell a cassette for fuel money.

 Hirayama commences a tic-tac-toe game with a stranger after finding a piece of paper left hidden in a stall.
 The game continues over the course of the film.
 He exchanges furtive glances with a woman eating lunch one bench over.